Slavery at American colleges and universities: The Brown family

 The Brown family, the university's namesake, were instrumental in the establishment and endowment of the college.
 They owned slaves and participated in the slave trade, investing in two slaving voyages (1736 and 1759).
-Compared to fellow members of Rhode Island’s elite mercantile class, the Browns were not major slave traders.
+Compared to fellow members of Rhode Island's elite mercantile class, the Browns were not major slave traders.
 According to historian Joanne Melish, "many Providence residents held more slaves than John Brown."

 The family's relationship with slavery was neither monolithic nor constant.
 In 1773, Moses Brown experienced an emotional and spiritual crisis which led to his conversion to Quakerism.
 At that time, Moses, who had previously enslaved six people, renounced chattel slavery.
 Moses freed his slaves the same year, writing:

 Over the following years, Moses emerged as a prominent abolitionist and began an anti-slavery crusade.
 These views clashed with those of his brother, John, who defend the practice, leading to a period of vocal public debate between the two.
 John Brown continued to participate in the international slave trade into the 1790s, following its federal abolition.
 For this violation, John was tried in federal court, making him the first person charged under the law.

 Brown's oldest building, University Hall, maintains a number of connections to slavery.
-Prominent Newport merchant and slave trader Aaron Lopez donated timber to the building project while the company of fellow slave trader Nicholas Brown, Sr. led the construction.
+Prominent Newport merchant and slave trader Aaron Lopez donated timber to the building project while the company of fellow slave trader Nicholas Brown Sr. led the construction.
 The workforce involved in the construction of the building was diverse, reflecting the ethnic and social admixture of colonial Providence's population.
 Slaves, free people of color, indigenous people, and white skilled and unskilled laborers worked to erect the structure.

-Slavery and Justice
+Slavery and Justice Report

 In 2003, then-University president Ruth Simmons launched a steering committee to research its eighteenth-century ties to slavery.
 In October 2006, the committee released a report documenting its findings.
-Entitled "Slavery and Justice," the document detailed the ways in which the university benefited both directly and indirectly from the transatlantic slave trade and the labor of enslaved people.
+Entitled "Slavery and Justice," the document detailed the ways that the university benefited both directly and indirectly from the transatlantic slave trade and the labor of enslaved people.
 The report included seven recommendations for how the university should address this legacy.
 Brown has since completed a number of these recommendations, including the establishment of the Center for the Study of Slavery and Justice and the funding of a $10 million permanent endowment for Providence Public Schools.
 Brown's Slavery and Justice report marked the first major effort by an American university to address its ties to slavery and prompted other institutions to do the same.

 Memorialization

-In September 2014, the university erected a memorial to acknowledge the institution's connection to the trans-Atlantic slave trade and memorialize the Africans and African-Americans, both enslaved and free, who were instrumental in the building of the school.
+In September 2014, the university erected a memorial to acknowledge the institution's connection to the trans-Atlantic slave trade and memorialize the Africans and African Americans, both enslaved and free, who were instrumental in the building of the school.
 Its creation was one of the recommendations established in Brown's 2006 Slavery and Justice report.
 The memorial, designed by contemporary sculptor Martin Puryear and located adjacent to University Hall, resembles a massive ball and chain half submerged in the ground.